VCE (years 11 & 12)

 VCE Legal Studies

-Making the Law DVD satisfies the requirements of VCE Legal Studies in Unit 3: Making and Changing the Law.
+Making the Law DVD satisfies the requirements of VCE Legal Studies in Unit 4: The People and the Law.
 It explores how laws are made by our elected representatives in the Parliament of Victoria.

 This DVD explores the legislative process.
 It follows a junior reporter as he tracks a bill from its inception through Cabinet and both houses of Parliament to signing by the Governor to become law, or an Act of Parliament.